-Admission Requirements: Application materials must be completed and on file at the Graduate School by December 1st.
+Admission Requirements: Application materials must be completed and on file at the Graduate School by December

+1st.
 Graduate School Application materials include: a completed application form and application fee, one official copy of all academic transcripts, one official copy of GRE scores, and three letters of recommendation from individuals familiar with the applicant's academic skills and relevant experience.

-All entering students will hold at least a bachelor's degree, should have a GPA of at least 3.0 on a 4.0 scale, combined GRE Verbal and Quantitative scores of

-- 300, and a minimum of 3.5 on the Analytical Writing subtest. - 2.
-Applicant must submit Department of School Psychology supplementary materials along with the Graduate School application.
-This material includes: a supplementary data sheet, current vita, and a written statement regarding the relationship of the program to the personal and professional goals of the applicant. - 3.
-Finalists for the doctoral program are invited to attend an onsite interview.
+- 1. All entering students will hold at least a bachelor's degree, should have a GPA of at least 3.0 on a 4.0 scale, combined GRE Verbal and Quantitative scores of 300, and a minimum of 3.5 on the Analytical Writing subtest. - Applicant must submit Department of School Psychology supplementary materials along with the Graduate School application.
+This material includes: a supplementary data sheet, current vita, and a written statement regarding the relationship of the program to the personal and professional goals of the applicant. - Finalists for admission are invited to attend an onsite interview.

 Applications are evaluated competitively for a limited number of positions.
 The applicant must demonstrate clear potential for success.
-Admission decisions for the Ph.D. are typically announced by February 15th and decisions for the Ed.S. by March 1st.
+Admission decisions for both programs are typically announced within one week of the on campus interviews.